Logo Silver Travellers

 What to see and do outside Malaga

 There is so much to see and do in the Malaga area that we will soon dedicate a blog to this.
 In that blog, we will take you to the most beautiful golf courses and the finest beaches.
-We will also tell you where you can enjoy cycling.
-And we describe some great walks you can do in this area.
+We will also tell you where you can enjoy some cycling.
+And we’ll describe a few fabulous walks you can do in this area, too.
 Like the famous Caminito del Rey.

 Caminito del Rey

-Answers to frequently asked questions about a city break to Malaga
+Answers to frequently asked questions on a city break to Malaga

 What is the best travel time to visit Malaga?